The importance of women’s mental health

 Symptoms of mental disorders in women

-Women and men can develop most of the same mental disorders and conditions, but they may experience different symptoms.
+Women and men can develop most of the same mental disorders, but they may experience different symptoms.
 Some common symptoms include:

 • Persistent sadness or feelings of hopelessness